ai4os/ai4-compose/node-red/modules/oscar_yolov8/README.md

 ## About YOLOV8 Service in OSCAR

-his service uses the pre-trained YOLOv8 model provided by DEEP-Hybrid-DataCloud for object detection.
+This service uses the pre-trained YOLOv8 model provided by DEEP-Hybrid-DataCloud for object detection.
 It is designed to handle synchronous invocations and real-time image processing with high scalability, managed automatically by an elastic Kubernetes cluster.

 For more information consult: